Quantum Lazy Sampling and Game-Playing Proofs for Quantum Indifferentiability: Introduction

 \textbf{Our Results.} We devise a quantum game-playing framework for security proofs that involve fully quantum adversaries.
 Our framework is based on a combination of two recently developed proof techniques: compressed quantum random oracles by Zhandry \cite{zhandry2018record} and the One-Way to Hiding (O2H) lemma by Unruh \cite{unruh2015revocable, ambainis2018quantum}.
 The former provides a way to lazy-sample a quantum-accessible random oracle, and the latter is a quantum counterpart of the Fundamental Game-Playing lemma---a key ingredient in the original game-playing framework.
 As our first main result we obtain a clean and powerful tool for proofs in post-quantum cryptography.
 The main advantage of the framework is the fact that it allows the translation of certain classical security proofs to the quantum setting, in a way that is arguably more straight-forward than for previously available proof techniques.

-On the technical side, we begin by re-formalizing Zhandry's compressed oracle technique, which, as a by-product, makes a generalization to some non-uniform distributions of oracles relatively straightforward.
+On the technical side, we begin by re-formalizing Zhandry's compressed-oracle technique, which, as a by-product, makes a generalization to some non-uniform distributions of oracles relatively straightforward.
 In particular, we generalize the compressed-oracle technique of \cite{zhandry2018record} to a class of non-uniform distributions over functions, allowing a more general form of (quantum) lazy sampling.
 Our result allows to treat distributions with outputs that are independent for distinct inputs.
 Subsequently, we observe that the techniques of ``puncturing oracles'' proposed in~\cite{ambainis2018quantum} can also be applied to compressed oracles, yielding a more general version of the O2H lemma which forms the quantum counterpart of the fundamental game-playing lemma.

-Let us comment on the generalized compressed oracle for non-uniform distributions.
-There are already some examples in the literature where such has been used, e.g./ \cite{Alagic2018} (superposition oracle without compression that outputs 1 with probability $\epsilon$, we define the sampling procedure for such distribution in Appendix~\ref{sec:cfo-details}) and \cite{hamoudi2020quantum} (a generalization similar to ours but presented after our paper was posted online).
+There are already some examples in the literature where generalized compressed oracles for non-uniform distributions have been used, e.g.~\cite{Alagic2018} (superposition oracle without compression that outputs 1 with probability $\epsilon$, we define the sampling procedure for such distribution in Appendix~\ref{sec:cfo-details}) and \cite{hamoudi2020quantum} (a generalization similar to ours but presented after our paper was posted online).
 We believe that the generalized formalism developed here will continue to be useful.